rushter/selectolax/README.md

 ---

-An extremely fast HTML5 parser with CSS selectors, written in Cython, using [Modest](https://github.com/lexborisov/Modest/) and [Lexbor](https://github.com/lexbor/lexbor) engines!
+A fast HTML5 parser with CSS selectors, written in Cython, using [Modest](https://github.com/lexborisov/Modest/) and [Lexbor](https://github.com/lexbor/lexbor) engines!

 ---